Letdown2491/nostrpass/README.md

 pnpm install            # or: npm install / yarn
 # start the dev server
 pnpm dev                # or: npm run dev / yarn dev
-# then open the printed URL (usually http://localhost:5173)
+# then open the printed URL (usually http://localhost:4173)
 pnpm build              # or: npm run build / yarn build
+# then start the production server
+pnpm preview
 ```

 ### Using the app